-The COVID-19 pandemic has significantly disrupted, and continues to significantly disrupt global health, economic and market conditions, which have already and may again trigger an indeterminate period of slowdown in the global economy and recessions.
-The full impact of the ongoing COVID-19 pandemic, including the impact of the sweeping preventative and mitigating measures that the Company, its joint venture partner OTLLC, and other businesses and governments, including the Government of Mongolia, have taken and continue to take to combat the spread of the disease, continues to rapidly evolve, creating significant volatility and negative pressure on virtually all national economies as well as financial and commodity markets.
-At the present time, it is not possible to predict the duration, severity or scope of the pandemic, and it is extremely challenging for the Company to accurately predict or quantify the full extent to which COVID-19 will impact its business, including its operations, the market for its securities and the efforts of OTLLC to advance Oyu Tolgoi underground development.
+For example, the COVID-19 pandemic has significantly disrupted, and continues to significantly disrupt global health, economic and market conditions, which have already and may again trigger an indeterminate period of slowdown in the global economy and recessions.
+Despite differing levels of business and commercial re-openings throughout the world, and the availability of vaccines and ongoing vaccination programs in some geographies, the pandemic has had and continues to have adverse (and potentially material adverse) repercussions in the jurisdictions where the Company operates.
+This is especially the case given the emergence of new variants of the SARS-CoV-2 virus which raise uncertainties regarding the efficacy of existing vaccines.
+As such, the full impact of the ongoing COVID-19 pandemic, including the impact of the sweeping preventative and mitigating measures that the Company, its joint venture partner OTLLC, and other businesses and governments, including the Government of Mongolia, have taken and continue to take to combat the spread of the disease, continues to rapidly evolve, creating significant volatility and negative pressure on virtually all national economies as well as financial and commodity markets.
+Although from time to time there has been an easing of restrictions in certain jurisdictions, some of these restrictions have been reinstated in other jurisdictions, or could be reinstated in the future, to manage a resurgence or new outbreak of COVID-19, including in connection with new variants or mutations of the virus.
+As such, at the present time, it is not possible to predict the duration, severity or scope of the pandemic, and it is extremely challenging for the Company to accurately predict or quantify the full extent to which COVID-19 will impact its business, including its operations, the market for its securities and the efforts of OTLLC to advance Oyu Tolgoi underground development.
 The COVID-19 pandemic has adversely affected the ability of OTLLC to advance Oyu Tolgoi underground development and it is possible that the COVID-19 pandemic will affect, even materially, the Company's financial condition, liquidity, and future results of operations due to, among other factors: